-While many people speak of lavender’s therapeutic benefits when used externally, many do not know how good it is to use in the kitchen.
-Desserts and teas take especially well to the strong floral scents that the plant produces.
-Here are three of our favorite lavender recipes for you to try when you’re feeling adventurous!
+While many people speak of Lavender’s therapeutic benefits when used externally, many do not know how good it is to use in the kitchen.
+Desserts and teas take exceptionally well to the solid floral scents that the plant produces.
+Here are three of our favorite lavender recipes to try when you’re feeling adventurous!
 This Lavender and Chamomile Tea with Lime is caffeine-free and is delicious hot or iced.

 Lavender and Chamomile Tea